regular/ssb-cms/README.md

 - @alice comments on %My_cat: "Nice cat!"

 ### Software updates
 You can deploy an ssb-cms based cms client using a blob.
 This allows you to update your client code alongside your content.
-When the client detects that it has been loaded from a blob (the current address is a blob-uRL), it looks for messages of type `client-update` that are newer than the one that referes the blob that is currently loaded into the browser.
+When the client detects that it has been loaded from a blob (the current address is a blob-URL), it looks for messages of type `client-update` that are newer than the one that refers the blob that is currently loaded into the browser.
 Only updates from the same ssb feed are accepted. ("newer" here means: higher sequence number).
 If such an update is found during the startup-phase, the client will reload itself from that new blob.
-TODO: describe deplyment details.
+TODO: describe deployment details.

-## Installtion
+## Installation

 You need [`git-ssb`](https://www.npmjs.com/package/git-ssb) and an instance of [`scuttlebot`](https://www.npmjs.com/package/scuttlebot) running.